caregiving / Death doula support

 location & pricing

-In-person throughout the greater San Antonio area and virtually via phone, Zoom, or video.
+In-person throughout the greater San Antonio area and virtually via phone, Zoom, or FaceTime.

 I offer sliding-scale options, payment plans, and limited pro bono support based on individual circumstances.